 While your pups are eating, sneak up and place a dollar store headband on them, so they’re too distracted to shake it off :)

-These frozen treats are messy so you’ll want to give them to your dogs outdoors or where it’s easy to clean up.
+These frozen treats are messy on hot days so you’ll want to give them to your dogs outdoors or where it’s easy to clean up.